openlawteam/tribute-contracts/README.md

 Each adapter needs to be configured with the [Access Flags](#access-control-layer) in order to access the [Core Contracts](#core-contracts), and/or [Extensions](#extensions).
 Otherwise the Adapter will not able to pull/push information to/from the DAO.

-Adapters implemented in the Laoland project:
+Adapters implemented in the MolochV3 project:

-- [Configuration](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Configuration.md): manages storing and retrieving per-DAO settings required by shared adapters.
+- [Configuration](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Configuration.md): manages storing and retrieving per-DAO settings required by shared adapters.
-- [Financing](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Financing.md): allows individuals and/or organizations to request funds to finance their projects, and the members of the DAO have the power to vote and decide which projects should be funded.
+- [Financing](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Financing.md): allows individuals and/or organizations to request funds to finance their projects, and the members of the DAO have the power to vote and decide which projects should be funded.
-- [GuildKick](https://github.com/openlawteam/laoland/blob/master/docs/adapters/GuildKick.md): gives the members the freedom to choose which individuals or organizations should really be part of the DAO.
+- [GuildKick](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/GuildKick.md): gives the members the freedom to choose which individuals or organizations should really be part of the DAO.
-- [Managing](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Managing.md): enhances the DAO capabilities by adding/updating the DAO Adapters through a voting process.
+- [Managing](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Managing.md): enhances the DAO capabilities by adding/updating the DAO Adapters through a voting process.
-- [OffchainVoting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/OffchainVoting.md): adds the offchain voting governance process to the DAO to support gasless voting.
+- [OffchainVoting](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/OffchainVoting.md): adds the offchain voting governance process to the DAO to support gasless voting.
-- [Onboarding](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Onboarding.md): triggers the process of minting internal tokens in exchange of a specific token at a fixed price.
+- [Onboarding](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Onboarding.md): triggers the process of minting internal tokens in exchange of a specific token at a fixed price.
-- [Tribute](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Tribute.md): allows potential and existing DAO members to contribute any amount of ERC-20 tokens to the DAO in exchange for any amount of DAO internal tokens.
+- [Tribute](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Tribute.md): allows potential and existing DAO members to contribute any amount of ERC-20 tokens to the DAO in exchange for any amount of DAO internal tokens.
-- [Ragequit](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Ragequit.md): gives the members the freedom to choose when it is the best time to exit the DAO for any given reason.
+- [Ragequit](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Ragequit.md): gives the members the freedom to choose when it is the best time to exit the DAO for any given reason.
-- [Voting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.
+- [Voting](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.
-- [Withdraw](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Withdraw.md): allows the members to withdraw their funds from the DAO bank.
+- [Withdraw](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Withdraw.md): allows the members to withdraw their funds from the DAO bank.
-- [Distribute](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Distribute.md): allows the members to distribute funds to one or all members of the DAO.
+- [Distribute](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Distribute.md): allows the members to distribute funds to one or all members of the DAO.

 Considerations:

 - Adapters do not keep track of the state of the DAO.
 An adapter might use storage to control its own state, but ideally any DAO state change must be propagated to the DAORegistry Core Contract.
 - Adapters just execute smart contract logic that changes the state of the DAO by calling the DAORegistry.
 They also can compose complex calls that interact with External World, other Adapters or even Extensions, to pull/push additional information.
-- The adapter must follow the rules defined by the [Template Adapter](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Template.md).
+- The adapter must follow the rules defined by the [Template Adapter](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/Template.md).
-- If you want to contribute and create an Adapter, please checkout this: [How to create an Adapter](https://github.com/openlawteam/laoland/blob/master/docs/adapters/HowToCreate.md).
+- If you want to contribute and create an Adapter, please checkout this: [How to create an Adapter](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/adapters/HowToCreate.md).

 #### Extensions

 Extensions are conceived to isolate the complexity of state changes from the DAORegistry contract, and to simplify the core logic.
 Essentially an Extension is similar to an Adapter, but the main difference is that it is used by several adapters and by the DAORegistry - which end up enhancing the DAO capabilities and the state management without cluttering the DAO core contract.

-- [Bank](https://github.com/openlawteam/laoland/blob/master/docs/extensions/Bank.md): adds the banking capabilities to the DAO, and keeps track of the DAO accounts and internal token balances.
+- [Bank](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/extensions/Bank.md): adds the banking capabilities to the DAO, and keeps track of the DAO accounts and internal token balances.

 #### Core Contracts

 A core contract is a contract that composes the DAO itself, and directly changes the DAO state without the need of going through an Adapter.
 Ideally a core contract shall never pull information directly from the external world.
 For that we use Adapters and Extensions, and the natural information flow is always from the external world to the core contracts.

-- [DaoRegistry](https://github.com/openlawteam/laoland/blob/master/docs/core/DaoRegistry.md): tracks the state changes of the DAO, only adapters with proper [Access Flags](#access-control-layer) can alter the DAO state.
+- [DaoRegistry](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/core/DaoRegistry.md): tracks the state changes of the DAO, only adapters with proper [Access Flags](#access-control-layer) can alter the DAO state.
 - CloneFactory: creates a clone of the DAO based on its address.
-- [DaoFactory](https://github.com/openlawteam/laoland/blob/master/docs/core/DaoFactory.md): creates, initializes, and adds adapter configurations to the new DAO, and uses the CloneFactory to reduce the DAO creation transaction costs.
+- [DaoFactory](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/core/DaoFactory.md): creates, initializes, and adds adapter configurations to the new DAO, and uses the CloneFactory to reduce the DAO creation transaction costs.
 - DaoConstants: defines all the constants used by the DAO contracts, and implements some helper functions to manage the Access Flags.

 #### Access Control Layer

 The Access Control Layer (ACL) is implemented using Access Flags to indicate which permissions an adapter must have in order to access and modify the DAO state.
-The are 3 main categories of [Access Flags](https://github.com/openlawteam/laoland/blob/master/docs/core/DaoRegistry.md#access-flags):
+The are 3 main categories of [Access Flags](https://github.com/openlawteam/molochv3-contracts/blob/master/docs/core/DaoRegistry.md#access-flags):

 - MemberFlag: `EXISTS`, `JAILED`.
 - ProposalFlag: `EXISTS`, `SPONSORED`, `PROCESSED`.